dangb24/NYSDRA-Chatbot/README.md

 + Utilize chat history within Conversational Retreival Chain
 + Refactor ingest.py
 + Enable chatbot to give appropriate responses to conversational queries like "Hello"
++ Utilize user location for suggesting resources that are closer to the user